benjamincrozat/content/posts/laravel-11.md

 There are a lot of small details to dig into that I didn't include in this article for the sake of conciseness.

-## How to contribute your own features and bug fixes to Laravel 11?
+## How to contribute your own features and bug fixes to this release

 Did you know you can fix the bugs you have encountered or create the next big feature for Laravel 11?